-A suspect in a Wausau child rape case, arrested more than 1,800 miles away has been ordered to stand trial.
+A suspect in a Wausau child rape case, arrested more than 1,800 miles away has pleaded not guilty.

 According to court documents, Praveen Kharb, 38, was arrested near Seattle in May after detectives from the Marathon County Sheriff's Department traced the suspect's IP address to a hotel in Bellevue, Washington.